andreianmatos/tension/README.md

 # User tests

-User tests were conducted through the [User Tests Website](andreianmatos.github.io/tension)
+User tests were conducted through the website: andreianmatos.github.io/tension

 # Users library

-[Library](andreianmatos.github.io/tension/usersLibrary) resulting of the participants' acoustic and visual inputs for the additional two tests.
+Library resulting of the participants' acoustic and visual inputs for the additional two tests: andreianmatos.github.io/tension/usersLibrary

 Research project for master thesis at Instituto Superior Técnico.
 2021-2022.